PoisotLab/ms_network_prediction/manuscript.md

 ## What is a species interaction network?

-Interactions between species can be manifested in a multitude of ways e.g. different types [@Jordano2016ChaEco], strengths, or symmetry and are not necessarily restricted between only a pair of species e.g indirect interactions [@Morales-Castilla2015InfBio].
-The common thread between these multiple forms of interactions is that *at least* one of the species is affected by the interaction, either positively or negatively [@Morales-Castilla2015InfBio].
-We can represent these networks of interactions as graphs, where each species is represented as a node, and each interaction as an edge [@Delmas2018AnaEco,
+Interactions between species can be manifested in a multitude of ways (e.g. different types [@Jordano2016ChaEco], variable strengths, symmetric vs. asymmetric, direct vs. indirect) [@Morales-Castilla2015InfBio].
+The common thread between these forms of interactions is that *at least* one of the species is affected by the presence of another, either positively or negatively [@Morales-Castilla2015InfBio].
+We can represent these networks of interactions as networks or graphs, where each species is represented as a node, and each interaction as an edge [@Delmas2018AnaEco,
 @Pascual2006EcoNet].
-The value of each edge each represents the interaction.
-We can represent interaction networks using a matrix, using 1s and 0s to represent the presence or absence of interaction at each entry $(i,j)$ in the matrix [@Dunne2006NetStr].
+The value of each edge each represents information about that interaction.
+We can this network using a matrix, using 1s and 0s to represent the presence or absence of interaction at each entry $(i,j)$ in the matrix [@Dunne2006NetStr].
 This construct allows for convenient computation of network properties, particularly properties relating to network structure.
-Network and interaction types including: *unipartite networks,* where each species *appears* twice - both as a row and column species, these are typically used to represent foodwebs; *bipartite networks,* where we have two interacting species guilds and have one guild be represented by rows and the other by columns, these are typically used for pairwise interactions *e.g.* hosts and parasites; and *k-partite networks:,* which serve as a way to integrate various bipartite networks e.g. parasitoid webs, seed dispersal networks, and pollination networks [@Pocock2012RobRes].
+Network and interaction types include: *unipartite networks,* where each species *appears* twice - both as a row and column species (these are typically used to represent foodwebs), *bipartite networks* where there are two pools of species, and all interactions occur between species in each pool, are typically used for pairwise interactions (e.g. hosts and parasites, ), and *k-partite networks:,* which serve as a way to expand to more than two discrete sets of interacting species (e.g. parasitoid webs, seed dispersal networks, and pollination networks [@Pocock2012RobRes]).

-Species interaction networks can also be used as means to quantify and understand _interaction strength_: the relative importance [@Heleno2014EcoNet] or the direct effect of one species on another over a period of time [@Berlow2004IntStr; @Wootton2005MeaInt].
-This provides insights on individual species-to-species links or how changes in one species affects the dynamics of other species or scales up to the whole community [@Berlow2004IntStr].
-Interaction strength, unlike the qualitative presence or absence an  interaction, is a continuous measurement which can reflect either relative importance
+Species interaction networks can also be used as means to quantify and understand _interaction strength_.
+Interaction strength, unlike the qualitative presence or absence an interaction, is a continuous measurement which attempts to quantify the effect of one species on another.
-[@Heleno2014EcoNet] or the direct effect of one species on another over a period of time [@Wootton2005MeaInt].
-Interaction strength can be expressed by a many different metrics, depending on the type of interaction and the study objectives [@Berlow2004IntStr; @Wootton2005MeaInt] but the general measure

-is usually expressed as a frequency or biomass [@Heleno2014EcoNet] over a period of time.
-While interaction strength might take multiple forms, it can generally be divided into two main categories (as suggested by @Berlow2004IntStr): it can either be seen as the strength of an individual species-to-species link or as the effect that the changes in one species has on the dynamics of the other species.
+While interaction strengths take multiple forms, they can generally be divided into two main categories (as suggested by @Berlow2004IntStr): it can either be seen as the strength of an individual species-to-species link or as the effect that the changes in one species has on the dynamics of the other species.
+Interaction strength is measured either as the relative importance of one species on another or the direct effect of one species on another over a period of time, often in the units of biomass [@Heleno2014EcoNet; @Berlow2004IntStr; @Wootton2005MeaInt].
+This differentiates between interactions at the individual level and interactions that are population level, and emphasizes the importance of understanding the scaling of interactions from individuals to populations to communities
+[@Berlow2004IntStr].

 One recurring observation throughout many studies is that networks are often composed of many weak links and few strong links [@Berlow2004IntStr].
 Knowing the distribution of interaction strength within a network informs on its stability [@Neutel2002StaReaa; @Ruiter1995EnePat], influences on the ecosystemic functions [@Duffy2002BioEco; @Montoya2003FooWeb] and our potential to improve on the development of multispecies models [@Wootton2005MeaInt].
-Seeing interaction the effect that the changes in one species has on the dynamic of other species or on the whole community.
-Despite the multiple possibilities, one recurring observation throughout many studies is that networks are often composed of many weak links and few strong links [@Berlow2004IntStr].

-The additional layer of information brought by interaction strength to the underlying network topology is an important one.
-Indeed, knowing the distribution of interaction strength within a network informs on its stability [@Neutel2002StaReaa; @Ruiter1995EnePat], influences on ecosystem functions [@Duffy2002BioEco, @Montoya2003FooWeb] and our potential to improve on the development of multispecies models [@Wootton2005MeaInt].
 Seeing interaction strength within a network as energy fluxes could also possibly lead to its integration within the Biodiversity-Ecosystem Functioning (BEF) framework, which could in return further improve even our understanding of community dynamics and ecosystem functioning [@Barnes2018EneFlu].

 ## Why should we predict species interaction networks?